-Lifeline provides a discount on monthly service of $9.25 per month for eligible low-income subscribers.
-Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but may not receive a discount on both services at the same time.
-Lifeline also supports broadband and broadband-voice bundles.
+Lifeline typically provides up to a $9.25 monthly discount on service for eligible low-income subscribers.
+Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but they may not receive a discount on both services at the same time.
+Lifeline also supports broadband Internet access service and broadband-voice bundles.
 FCC rules prohibit more than one Lifeline service per household.

-To participate in the program, subscribers must either have an income that is at or below 135% of the federal Poverty Guidelines or participate in certain assistance programs.
-You can see if you are eligible with the Lifeline Eligibility Pre-Screening Tool on the Universal Service Administrative website at www.lifelinesupport.org .
+To participate in the Lifeline program, consumers must either have an income that is at or below 135% of the Federal Poverty Guidelines or participate in certain federal assistance programs, such as the Supplemental Nutrition Assistance Program or Medicaid.
+You can see if you are eligible by reviewing the information available at lifelinesupport.org (see "Do I Qualify?").

 Key rules include the following:

 - Lifeline is available only to subscribers whose eligibility can be verified by checking a program eligibility database or by submitting documentation demonstrating their eligibility.